zl-david/2025-02-24-js-ts-exercises/99-summary.md

 - 💡 Always try to write your code in such a way that you can use const.
 When that's not possible, use let.
 Avoid var.

+Here's a list of most commonly used JavaScript features, grouped per version:

 ### ES6 (ECMAScript 2015)

 1. **Let and Const**: Block-scoped variables.